Property Investment Returns in Samaná: Rental Yield Guide

 The CONFOTUR Factor: Why It Changes Everything

-On our $280,000 example, CONFOTUR saves roughly:
+On our $280,000 example, CONFOTUR savings break down as:

 That's not a rounding error — it fundamentally changes your ROI.
 Check the CONFOTUR Savings Calculator to see exact savings for your target price point, and read our complete CONFOTUR guide for eligibility details.